UEA-MTH/blog/_posts/2019-10-21-pureSeminar.md

 categories: pure maths seminar
 ---

-Andreea Mocanu gives a maths seminar at the School of Mathematics, UEA.
+Andreea Mocanu (University of Nottingham) gives a maths seminar at the School of Mathematics, UEA.
 The talk is on "On the relation between Jacobi forms and elliptic modular forms"".
 The abstract is below.